-Students have the opportunity to be cast in The School of Media Arts undergraduate and graduate student films, commercials, and animated projects throughout the academic year.
+Students have the opportunity to be cast in Media Arts undergraduate and graduate student films, commercials, and animated projects throughout the academic year.
 These opportunities provide authentic experience working with the camera and leave actors with the beginning material for a film reel.

 Service Learning and Community Initiatives

 We offer a great deal of service learning opportunities.
 From community based projects, to teaching and performing in local schools, to role play exercises with businesses and special interest groups, our students can choose from a variety of experiences designed to offer experiential learning and community service.
 International Programs Through our association with the Office of International Programs and our partner schools abroad, students can take advantage of many international opportunities, from short intensives to a semester or year of international study.